edthedev/edthedev.github.io/blog/luanti/mods.md

 ```

 > "The Cybermen were never allowed to play Rassilon's Game.
 They were too good." - The Second Doctor, The Five Doctors

+`Fire Extinguisher` adds automated fire suppression and cleanup
+- Place a fire extinguisher near fire to release fire suppressant foam.
+- Place and activate a foam cleanup block to release a rapidly spreading cleaner foam that removes fire suppressant foam.
+- I would call this essential, but it is not currently on ContentDB.
+- Download the zip file from https://forum.minetest.net/viewtopic.php?t=23524 and unzip into the `mods` folder you find by clicking `About` and then clicking `Open User Data Directory`

 `Hang Glider` adds a cheap hang glider
 - Cheap.
 Same recipe as `Realistic Hang Glider`.
 (3 wool, 3 sticks)